 Good industrial designers have one thing in common (probably more, but stay with me here – I’m trying to make a point): they know what they’re doing.
 So it wasn’t surprising to observe two things when I opened up the Milwaukee 2426-22 M12 Multi-tool Kit: 1) It looked remarkably like the Bosch Multi-X tool, and 2) It was decidedly NOT the same tool, but an original creation that simply shared several traits.
 I bring this up because in a world that is dominated by downsizing and copycats, it IS still possible for two companies to come at a tool from two different directions and arrive at similar solutions.
 That’s what I think happened here and it also explains why I like using both of these tools so much.

 The Milwaukee 2426-22 M12 Multi-tool Kit weighs 2 pounds, 3 ounces.
 When comparing the tool to what’s on the market, this makes it one of the lighter models, even though that weight includes an M12 RedLithium battery (more on this battery later as well).
 There’s nothing surprising about the tool’s looks – by now we’re very familiar with the ABS red plastic Milwaukee uses on all its tools, and the black rubber overmold was perfectly positioned so as to increase either a one- or two-handed grip.
-Rubber overmold may seem common, but you’d be surprised at the amount of tools that use black-colored plastic, or simply don’t apply it properly, forcing your finger positions or over-thinking the shape.
+Rubber overmold may seem common, but you’d be surprised at the number of tools that use black-colored plastic or simply don’t apply it properly.
 Milwaukee’s use of the black grip is simple, flat, and ergonomic.

 Milwaukee 2426-22 M12 Multi-tool Kit Features